barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

    * Pick on terrain and get exact position.
    * Query height at point.
 Get back exact height or height according to currently rendered LOD?
    * Notifications when LOD under a point switches, so the point can be kept on terrain?
+* Render polygons on terrain - probably using shadow volumes
+* Render polylines on terrain - perhaps see if we can use our [SIGGRAPH work](http://blogs.agi.com/agi/2011/04/25/a-screen-space-approach-to-rendering-polylines-on-terrain/) without a geometry shader.

 ## Loading